 Author Archives: Wannetta Powling

 Please Note: Newfane will now require Zoom participants to remain muted.
-If they wish to be recognized, they will need to raise their hand, and the Chair will recognize them before being un-muted.
+If they wish to be recognized, they must raise their hand, and the Chair will identify them before they are

 • CALL MEETING TO ORDER